Tswa language: Consonants

+Vowels

 Basics of grammar

 Tswa is a Bantu language and thus has a noun class system and verbal system easily recognisable to Bantu speakers throughout Eastern and Southern Africa.
 In general the system is the same as in most Bantu languages.
 The following details are more specific.

 Noun class system

 Instead of genders there are eight classes which have a similar but more complex role, where each noun begins with a class prefix as below:

 Verbal systems

 Tswa verbs change according to status (affirmative/negative), mood (indicative/potential), aspect, tense, number, person and class.

 The usual three persons used in the Bantu group apply, and the first and second persons plural are maximally inclusive.
 The class link is usually written as a separate word, as in Tsonga and Ronga.
 Otherwise the paradigm is organised as follows: